Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 Compost is an excellent soil amendment for vegetable gardens.
 It is made of kitchen scraps, such as vegetable peels, fruit rinds, grass trimmings, coffee grounds, and other organic materials.

-It is very versatile.
+Compost is very versatile for the garden.
 You can use it as an organic soil conditioner for your garden or make compost tea.

 6. Shell Meal

 Shellfish meal is made from the crushed shells of crabs, shrimp, or lobsters.
-It contains calcium, phosphorus, nitrogen, potassium, and other nutrients that benefit your plants.
+It contains calcium along with smaller amounts of phosphorus, nitrogen, and potassium.

 7. Bat Guano